The Erasmus+ programme

 Do you want to join the Erasmus+ programme?
 Are you ready to go?

-If you feel like having some support, consider taking the online course The New Erasmus+ Programme Made Easy (the first module is available for free).
+If you would like some support, consider taking the online course The New Erasmus+ Programme Made Easy (the first module is available for free).

-If your school already has some Erasmus+ funding (e.g., for short-term mobility), you can also consider taking our face-to-face course The New Erasmus Program 2021-2027: Writing a Successful Project for your School in one of our European locations (I will be waiting for you in Florence!).
+If your school already has some Erasmus+ funding (e.g., for short-term mobility), you can also consider taking our face-to-face course in one of our European locations:

 What kind of mobility activities would you like to organize for your school?